isc-projects/bind9/doc/arm/tsig.inc.rst

 A server sending a request to another server must be told whether to use a key, and if so, which key to use.

-For example, a key may be specified for each server in the ``primaries`` statement in the definition of a secondary zone; in this case, all SOA QUERY messages, NOTIFY messages, and zone transfer requests (AXFR or IXFR) are signed using the specified key.
-Keys may also be specified in the ``also-notify`` statement of a primary or secondary zone, causing NOTIFY messages to be signed using the specified key.
+For example, a key may be specified for each server in the :any:`primaries` statement in the definition of a secondary zone; in this case, all SOA QUERY messages, NOTIFY messages, and zone transfer requests (AXFR or IXFR) are signed using the specified key.
+Keys may also be specified in the :any:`also-notify` statement of a primary or secondary zone, causing NOTIFY messages to be signed using the specified key.

 Keys can also be specified in a ``server`` directive.
 Adding the